 Since the online shopping experience is becoming more and more significant, brands are permanently looking to improve the purchase journey.
-Undoubtedly, content marketing is one of the multiple touch points which influences shoppers’ decisions.
-The content itself is being transformed by the technology, taking e-commerce to the next level.
+Undoubtedly, content marketing is one of the multiple touchpoints which influence shoppers’ decisions.
+The content itself is being transformed by technology, taking e-commerce to the next level.

 The question is no longer if and when marketers should embrace this opportunity, but how they should do it.
 Especially considering that a new Adobe survey (Mastering the Complexity of Mobile with Simplicity: 2015 Adobe Mobile Consumer Survey Results) shows that consumers have a very positive response to “shoppable media”.

 77% of those who viewed the shoppable site found it easier to navigate and 66% of them got enough information to make a purchase decision.